 2.1.7.
 Subgraph queries mock

-The responses for the subgraph queries made in the task.
+The responses for the subgraph queries made in the function.

 Then, the subgraph queries mock may be: